 - Alert and Activation.

-- Recall of the USAR Team.
+- Recall of the USAR team.

 - Pre-deployment medical screening.

-- Pre-deployment logistics check.
+- Pre-deployment logistics checks.

 - Pre-deployment personal equipment issue.

 - Pre-deployment briefings.

-- Departure customs and immigration.
+- Departure customs and immigration

-- and getting to the point that the USAR Team is ready to "depart".

-7 The VOSOCC must be used to provide co-ordination information to the modules during their deployment to the affected area.
+8 The VOSOCC must be used to provide co-ordination information to the modules during their deployment to the affected area.

-These activities must be carried out and evaluated before the arrival to the Point of Entry (PoE) / border crossing with the remaining 30 hours used for the operational capacity evaluation which coincides with the arrival at the border crossing (STARTEX).
-The EU MODEX will therefore last longer than the minimum standard required by the INSARAG guidelines but offers the unique opportunity and advantage of testing two full night-time operational periods.
+The evaluation can be performed by the IER Classifiers in a flexible way (e.g., virtually), and must be carried out before the arrival to the Point of Entry (PoE) / border crossing.
+The EU MODEX will therefore last longer than the minimum standard required by the INSARAG guidelines (36 hours) but offers the unique opportunity and advantage of testing two full night-time operational periods.